yiyins2/CS320-SU23/p2/README.md

 ### Q9: How many leaf nodes are in the tree?
 Write a recursive function or method to count the number of leaf nodes present in the given BST.

-### Q10: What is the third largest interest rate in the Bank BST?
+### Q10: What is the fourth largest interest rate in the Bank BST?

 **Hint:** you could write a recursive function or method that can return the top 3 (or N) keys for any subtree.